-These cookies are extra special because they replace a portion of the usual quantity of butter with cream cheese, which makes them super soft.
+These cookies are extra special because they replace some butter with cream cheese, which makes them super soft.
 There really isn’t a cream cheese flavor in the finished cookies, though!
 You can use cream cheese in a block or in a tub, just don’t use the whipped cream cheese.
 Or a flavored cream cheese, either – that might taste weird!

 - 1¾ cups flour